Postdoctoral Research Associate Jobs in USA with Visa Sponsorship

 Do Postdoctoral Research Associate positions typically sponsor H-1B visas?

 Yes, and more reliably than most roles.
-Universities and research institutions are cap-exempt H-1B employers, meaning they can file petitions at any time without entering the annual lottery.
-Most postdoc positions at R1 universities routinely sponsor international candidates on either H-1B or J-1 status, making this one of the most accessible sponsored roles in the U.S.
+Universities and research institutions are cap-exempt H-1B visa employers, meaning they can file petitions at any time without entering the annual lottery.
+Most postdoc positions at R1 universities routinely sponsor international candidates on either H-1B or J-1 visa status, making this one of the most accessible sponsored roles in the U.S.

 What visa is more common for postdocs: H-1B or J-1?